 - You have the skills and tools to focus your entire team on the same business objectives.

-- Everyone contributes to a positive work environment based on agreed upon values, mission, and systems that deliver the best for the customer.
+- Everyone contributes to a positive work environment based on agreed-upon values, mission, and systems that deliver the best for the customer.

 - Your business stabilizes and grows as you come together to create mutually satisfying Our World solutions.
-Business objectives, needs, concerns, go on the table for discussion; only win/win solutions go into Our World.
+Business objectives, needs, and concerns, go on the table for discussion; only win/win solutions go into Our World.

 Two or More People, One Journey

 In the diagram, the circle on the left symbolizes Your World (Partner A) which comprises all your individual strengths, capabilities, and work responsibilities for which you are accountable.
 The circle on the right is Your Partner’s World (Partner B), which comprises all these aspects of your business partner’s work-life.
 These individual realms are identified, agreed upon, and supported by each of you as partners.
-The ovals extending from each business partner’s world represents other aspects of their unique lives, including family, friends, finances, leisure activities, and so on.
+The ovals extending from each business partner’s world represent other aspects of their unique lives, including family, friends, finances, leisure activities, and so on.
 In the Big Picture approach, alignment of the personal and professional are necessary and supported.

-The center circle—Our Business World—encompasses the all aspects of your business which are need to be mutually agreed upon and revisited regularly.
+The center circle—Our Business World—encompasses all aspects of your business which are needed to be mutually agreed upon and revisited regularly.
 These joint decisions are the foundation of your business and your growth toward ultimate outcomes.
 They include everything from mission, values, strategic planning, employee engagement, decisions for expansion, and so on.
 Nothing goes into Our World unless it is a win/ win, mutually satisfying decision which you learn using the Big Picture tools and skills.

 You will notice in the diagram that there is a field surrounding the three worlds: Partner A’s World, Partner B’s World, and Our Business World.
 This is not a dead space.
 It represents positive behaviors and communications that you practice and role model for all your employees and everyone you and they contact.
 The ecosystem values you consciously create and emulate become your company culture and part of your brand strength.